Youth (Foxes song)

 "Youth" is the debut solo single by English singer and songwriter Foxes.
-The song was released as a digital download in Ireland on 6 September 2013 and in the United Kingdom on 27 October 2013 as the lead single from her debut studio album Glorious (2014).
-The song has peaked at number 21 on the Irish Singles Chart.
-The song was originally out in 2011, alongside a remix by Adventure Club, but did not get an official release until two years later.
-When the song was released digitally, it topped the UK iTunes charts.
+Initially released as a 7" single through Neon Gold on 16 January 2012, the song was later re-released digitally in the United States on 20 August 2013 and sent to top 40 radio in the United Kingdom on 2 October 2013 as the lead single from her debut studio album Glorious (2014).
+The song was written by Allen and Jonny Harris, with production from the latter.
+The song has topped the US Hot Dance Club Songs and peaked at number 12 on the UK Singles Chart.

 Music video

 A music video to accompany the release of "Youth" was first released onto YouTube on 12 August 2013 at a total length of three minutes and thirty-two seconds.
 The video starts with her in an office, before she breaks free from the grey work environment after a fire burns a hole in the wall.
 The version of "Youth" used in the music video is 49 seconds shorter than the album version.
 A radio edit of this song also exists, which is the same as the video version, but with a different and longer ending.